Eltayeb-Elgaali/duck-duck-clone/development-strategy.md

 ## 1. Title

-__As a site visitor, I want to know what the web page is called.__
+__As a site visitor, I want to find some way to navigate through the website and find some links to the social media.__
 > assigned to yildiray

 ### Repo

-what branch(es) did you work on?
+This user story has been developed through a branch called header-area.

 ### HTML

-what did you change in the HTML and why?
+Add Navigation Buttons, navigation menu and some social media account links.

 ### CSS

-what did you change in the CSS and why?
+Add styling to the navigation menu and the social media links.

 ## 2. Search